dagoch/vrixd_examples/README.md

 * For Google Cardboard, you need to install the Google Cardboard plugin.
 Again, the sample project already includes this plugin.

 * If, instead, you want to use Gear VR, you'll need to remove the CarboardMain object from the scene and replace it with a regular Main Camera.
 Then you'll need to enable "Virtual Reality Supported" in the Player Settings, before you build the app.
+There will be a few small code changes you'd have to make as well.